Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 }
 ```

-CompanyBoard template should have all the executive roles assigned to the board only and shareholders should be able to change the board or do the major changes to the system.
+Company-Board template should have all the executive roles assigned to the board only and shareholders should be able to change the board or do the major changes to the system.

 #### Remediation